LEK & Staż

 Topics are listed here: https://www.cem.edu.pl/english_lek_struktura.php

 Results will be uploaded to the CEM website (https://www.cem.edu.pl/lep_results_eng_h.php) Tuesday or Wednesday evening after the exam.
-It takes a few days.
-You can check it after entering your personal details on the portal.
-The certicate (necessary for recognition purposes) will be sent to you by post a few weeks later.
+"It takes a few days", they said.
+You can check results after entering your personal details on the portal.

 Staż